Arackulele/GrimoraMod/README.md

 ## Known Issues

+### When a card with `Flying` attacks, the hovering animation stops working

+- Noted, however it is low priority.

 ### Grimora's dialogue is unfinished and still the one from the finale and part 1 dialogue in some cases

 - Ongoing process to add new dialogue.